I am an associate professor and Area Coordinator in the Graduate Program in Operations Research and Industrial Engineering

 My research and teaching interests are broadly focused in

-the area of decision making under uncertainty.
-My primary
+the area of decision making under uncertainty, known as

 My work has been featured in the New York Times